KrisCheng/Deep4Cli/outline.md

 ### Keywords:

 time series prediction, deep neural networks, ENSO.
-### Writing Skill:
-1. 《芝加哥大学论文写作指南》

-	*
-2. 《The-Science-of-Scientific-Writing》

-### 1	IntroductionTodo1.1 the reason (significance) of study ENSO, traditional methods (statistical method && regular machine learning methods) and limitations.
+### 1	IntroductionTodo1. the reason (significance) of study ENSO, traditional methods (statistical method && regular machine learning methods) and limitations.

-*"The dynamical models use physical equations of the ocean and atmosphere to forecast ENSO event, which are computationally very expensive and not available outside the at- mospheric scientific community."*
+	* *"The dynamical models use physical equations of the ocean and atmosphere to forecast ENSO event, which are computationally very expensive and not available outside the at- mospheric scientific community."*

-1.2	 deep learning method’s success on data-driven problem
+2. deep learning method’s success on data-driven problem

-"capturing long-term temporal dependencies" -- LSTM
+	* "capturing long-term temporal dependencies" -- LSTM

-1.3	 ENSO SST prediction is a suitable (reasonable) candidate for deep learning（machine learning） method, some work have been done on this problem[1][2],*Ref:*
+3. ENSO SST prediction is a suitable (reasonable) candidate for deep learning（machine learning） method, some work have been done on this problem[1][2], which show great potential, but:

+	* s ***Ref:***
 1. 《Prediction of Sea Surface Temperature using Long Short-Term Memory》

 	* Single SST prediction (Bohai SST)